Managed Services vs Outsourcing

 Scope and ownership: the real dividing line

-The simplest way to separate managed services from other outsourcing models is to ask: who owns day-to-day operations and outcomes?
+The simplest way to distinguish managed services from other outsourcing models is to ask:

-In managed services, you are buying an operating capability, not just labour hours.
+In managed services, you are buying an operating capability — not just labour hours.

 SLAs, KPIs, and what “good” looks like